YOUR EYEWEAR OPTIONS ARE NOT LIMITED TO YOUR FRAMES.

 The latest technology in eyeglass lenses is digital surfacing.
 Digitally surfaced lenses are customized for your visual needs and are especially beneficial for progressive lens wearers.
 Similar to the difference between standard and HD television, digitally surfaced lenses help provide more crisp and sharp vision.

-Progressive lenses are the ideal solution for people age 40 and older needing help viewing multiple distances.
 Unlike the outdated design of bifocal and trifocal lenses, progressive lenses have no lines, helping wearers to have a better cosmetic appearance while wearing their eyeglasses.
+They are the ideal solution for people age 40 and older needing help viewing multiple distances.

-Computer Lenses are specifically designed for computer users and people who engage in visually intense work or hobbies.
-These lenses offer a much larger intermediate area that provides a more relaxed and comfortable visual experience while reducing digital eye strain.
+Specifically designed for computer users and people who engage in visually intense work or hobbies, these lenses offer a much larger intermediate area that provides a more relaxed and comfortable visual experience while reducing digital eye strain.

-Phoenix (Trivex) is an innovative lens material that is incredible tough and scratch resistant along with being the lightest lens material on the planet.
+This lens material is innovative and incredibly tough and scratch resistant along with being the lightest lens material on the planet.
 Significant features of Phoenix (Trivex) are:

 - The lightest lens material available on the planet